Algimantas Bučys

-Algimantas Anicetas Bučys (born September 19, 1939, Kaunas, Lithuania) is a poet, prose writer, translator, literary theorist, historian and critic of Lithuanian literature, doctor of Humanities.
+Algimantas Anicetas Bučys (born 19 September 1939) is a poet, prose writer, translator, literary theorist, historian and critic of Lithuanian literature, doctor of Humanities.

 Early life

-Bučys was born in Kaunas (in the so-called "temporary capital" of Lithuania).
-His grandfather Petras Bučys was a native of the small boyars in Samogitia (Žemaitija), but was not engaged in farming, becoming a builder of water and windmills.
-His father, Anicetas Bučys, already in school began to write poetry, publishing in the press in pre-war Lithuania (1918 – 1940), but at the end of World War II he found himself in exile in Britain.
-In London he published in Lithuanian plays and a book of poetry, actively participated in the activities of the Lithuanian emigration in London and Bradford; for services to cultural activities elected to the British Union of Lithuanian honorary member, returned to Lithuania before his death (1998).
-His mother, Sofija Serbentaitė was maternally from a branch of an ancient family estate Raunets (Rajunec from Upytė).
+Bučys was born in Kaunas, then the temporary capital of Lithuania.
+His father, Anicetas Bučys, began writing poetry while still a school student.
+His poetry was published in the press in interwar Lithuania (1918–1940), but at the end of World War II he found himself in exile in Britain.
+In London, he published plays and a book of poetry in Lithuanian, actively participated in the activities of the Lithuanian emigration in London and Bradford; for services to cultural activities elected to the British Union of Lithuanian honorary member, returned to Lithuania before his death (1998).

-In 1957, after graduating from high school, Bučys enrolled at the University of Vilnius, where he studied Lithuanian language and literature.
-After graduation he was appointed a teacher of Lithuanian in the eight-year school of Bartkuškis, also taught drawing and mathematics from 1962 (because of lack of teachers).
-At the same time he wrote and published in the national press poems and critical articles on literature, in 1962 published his first book of poems.
+In 1957, after graduating from high school, Bučys enrolled at the University of Vilnius, where he studied the Lithuanian language and literature.
+After graduation, he was appointed a teacher of Lithuanian in the eight-year school of Bartkuškis, but also taught drawing and mathematics due to lack of teachers.
+At the same time, he wrote poems and critical articles on literature and published them in the Lithuanian press.
+In 1962, he published his first book of poems.

 Scientific specialization

-In 1964, Bučys received an invitation from the Institute of Lithuanian language and Literature to finish postgraduate studies at the Institute of World literature in Moscow (ИМЛИ).
-In 1968 he defended his thesis "The Problem of the novel in contemporary Lithuanian literature" for the degree of candidate of philological Sciences.
+In 1964, Bučys received an invitation from the Institute of the Lithuanian Language and Literature to finish postgraduate studies at the Gorky Institute of World Literature in Moscow.
+In 1968, he defended his thesis The Problem of the Novel in Contemporary Lithuanian Literature and earned the degree of candidate of philology.

-At that time the Institute had been particularly intense research in the Department of theory of literature.
-There was created a new academic three-volume "Theory of Literature.
-The main problems in historical interpretation".
-In this works literary genres and the laws of development of separate national literatures of Europe were considered in their original versions historical development.
-Already published the first volume (1962) and second (1964) and was being prepared for publication the third volume (1965; The Style, composition, literary development).
-The authors of the new "Theory of literature" - young and enthusiastic scientists S. Bocharov (С. Г. Бочаров), V. Kozhinov (В. В. Кожинов), P. Palievsky (П. В. Палиевский), G. Gachev (Г. Д. Гачев) - at the time yet had no global fame, but the weekly discussions of new texts in the Department of theory with the participation of two or three graduate students became truly Socratic feasts of intellectual thought.